First time in Porto: things you should know

 © Fado In Porto

-private half day tour porto portoalities
+private tour porto group friends

 The more I travel the more I realise that it is wonderful to discover a new place with a local person.